rivenintech/medito-fundraising-page/README.md

 # Medito Fundraising Page

 This is the source code for the Medito Foundation's fundraising page.
-It's built with [Astro](https://astro.build), [Tailwind CSS](https://tailwindcss.com) and
-[shadcn](https://ui.shadcn.com/) for the UI components.
+It's built with [Astro](https://astro.build), [Tailwind CSS](https://tailwindcss.com) and [shadcn/ui](https://ui.shadcn.com/) for the UI components.

 ## Features worth mentioning

-- It's really fast thanks to Astro.
-It got **100 points in performance on Lighthouse** - [PageSpeed Insights Results](https://pagespeed.web.dev/analysis/https-medito-fundraising-page-pages-dev/1sh90z9bv7?form_factor=mobile).
+- It's really easy to modify the website's content (just by changing variables) and has great performance thanks to Astro.
+It got **100 points in performance on Lighthouse on mobile** - [PageSpeed Insights Results](https://pagespeed.web.dev/analysis/https-medito-fundraising-page-pages-dev/1sh90z9bv7?form_factor=mobile).
 - Progress/donate section:
   - The progress bar with percentage, raised amount, and donations counter are animated.
   - Notifications with the amount of the donation and the donor's name are displayed after each donation *(mock data for now)*.